 - Schedule regular cleanings with Dr. Curry at least twice a year.
 Your visit will include a professional cleaning to remove any plaque from areas that regular flossing and brushing cannot reach.
 Dr. Curry will also check for any trouble spots to prevent small issues from turning into big ones.

 Professional cleanings can remove years of discoloration and brighten your smile.
 By establishing good oral hygiene habits, avoiding foods and beverages that can discolor your teeth, and giving up tobacco use, you can maintain your vibrant smile longer.
-To learn more about the teeth whitening options we offer, contact our office today.
+To learn more about the teeth whitening options and all other cosmetic dentistry procedures we offer, contact our office today.

 Common Questions Our Patients Have About Teeth Whitening